 Switching channels

-You can go, for example from Chrome OS 88 Stable to Chrome OS 90 Dev without losing data.
-But if you move from Chrome OS 90 Dev to Chrome OS 88 Stable, your device will be powerwashed.
-In that type of downgrade situation, you’ll lose all locally stored data, Android apps, and Linux containers.
+For instance, moving from Chrome OS 88 Stable to Chrome OS 90 Dev won’t affect your data.
+But if you go from Chrome OS 90 Dev back to Chrome OS 88 Stable, your device will undergo a powerwash.

 3 Comments